Are you wondering what the best gold is to use for epoxy and geode resin art?

 Be sure to subscribe to our YouTube channel because we have some epoxy resin masterclasses coming up and you won't want to miss them.

-Below are some gold ideas to add to your epoxy resin crafting projects as well as some quick tips on how to use them.
+Below are some of the best gold ideas to add to your epoxy resin crafting projects as well as some quick tips on how to use them.
 There are so many ways to use gold colorants and the best way to learn is to play around with different techniques on smaller wood pieces so that you don’t waste.
 Epoxy resin art can get super expensive so have some practice days set aside to master your ideas before going ahead with larger pieces.

 If you are going for gold, you have come to the right place!
 Here are our top picks to get your epoxy resin crafts golden.